9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 States, while EAN-13 is European in origin.

-EAN-13 was developed after UPC-A, and is a superset of UPC-A. (In fact, UPC-A has been officially declared obsolete since 2005, though it\'s still widely used within the United States.)
+EAN-13 was developed after UPC-A, and is a superset of UPC-A. (In fact, UPC-A has been officially declared obsolete since 2005, though it's still widely used within the United States.)
 Any software or hardware that can understand EAN-13 barcodes will automatically handle UPC-A barcodes.
 This neatly reduces our descriptive problem to one standard.